lesleslie/MOVED-TO-GITLAB/README.md

 We've moved to GitLab!

-Don't worry we still you love GitHub!

-This account is primarily used as a mirror for GitLab and a proxy for open-source projects hosted on GitHub.
+We still use this account for the open-source projects that we work on and as a mirror for our publicly available GitLab repositories.

 Thank you GitHub!